AdobeDocs/experience-manager-learn.en/help/sites/multi-site-management/create-new-site.md

 ---
-title: Create a Country Site
+title: Create a country site
-seo-title: Create a Country Site
 description: Learn how to create a country site from existing Language Copies using the Create Site wizard.
-seo-description: Learn how to create a country site from existing Language Copies using the Create Site wizard.
 feature: language-copy, live-copy, multi-site-manager
 topics: localization, authoring, content-architecture
 audience: all